Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 He declared he didn't like Sanchez (like everyone does, yet he's president), but that if Sanchez had sent UME troops to Valencia he would have been demonized by the right and would be accused of a coup d'etat.
 He brought the context of the events that happened during Catalonia's secession attempt, where state of emergency was declared to prevent the referendum.
 According to the professor, Sanchez "couldn't do anything" because if he did he would be "accused of dictatorship by the far right".
-I pointed that the Valencia government was clearly incompetent at handling the situation, and the central government should have acted to save lives, since saving lives was more important than political speculation; instead, the central government left Valencians them to die.
-The professor reluctantly agreed Sanchez was in the wrong, and then he seemed to shift guilt towards the "*anti-intellectual*", "*climate change deniers*" in the Valencia government, citing that Valencia president Mazon was the top responsible, *together with Vox* (aka. the "far right", who didn't have anything to do but shared the Valencia government with PP/Mazon), citing they had just cut funding to regional emergency services.
+I pointed that the Valencia government was clearly incompetent at handling the situation, and the central government should have acted to save lives, since saving lives was more important than political speculation; instead, the central government left Valencians to die.
+The professor reluctantly agreed Sanchez was also in the wrong, and then he seemed to shift guilt towards the "*anti-intellectual*", "*climate change deniers*" in the Valencia government, citing that Valencia president Mazon was the top responsible, *together with Vox* (aka. the "far right", who didn't have anything to do but shared the Valencia government with PP/Mazon), citing they had just cut funding to regional emergency services.
 I researched what he mentioned, and turned out Vox had scrapped plans to a phantom emergencies agency with no offices, staff or resources, but that offered a generous salary for a political position, on the basis that UME and local firefighters already had that role.
 The self convincing is strong.
 His reasoning was bullshit: all built on counterfactual narratives.
 The socialist Spaniard first decides their opinion, and only later comes up with the reasoning for it.

 <p style="text-align: center;">